Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Falcons have an against the spread record of 4-0 in their four games when underdogs by 13.5 points or more this year.

-- Bowling Green has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Bowling Green's games this year have gone over the total in three out of eight opportunities (37.5%).

 - Bowling Green is 2-0 against the spread and 1-1 overall when the team notches more than 25.6 points.